 We are not allowing them to experience the blessing of boredom, that unlocks a door to the imagination, creativity, and initiative in our minds that no other key can open.

 Whether it be driven from a fear of not giving our kids the competitive edge they need to thrive in this dog-eat-dog world or from a place where we don’t know how to merely enjoy each other’s company without an agenda, we deny these young souls the gift of this fleeting time in their lives when the burdens of responsibility don’t yet lean on their shoulders.

-If you fondly remember your childhood summers, may I ask you why you’re giving your own children such a different one?
+If we fondly remember our childhood summers, why are we giving our own children such a different one?

 Carey Pace is a Natural Light Documentary Photographer and blogger who believes that beauty waits to be uncovered in the ordinary moments of everyday life.
 She chases creative motherhood, honesty and authenticity in her writing, and images that tell stories.
 She has an ability to capture the essence of her subjects, showing the reckless abandon of childhood.
 Her images are alive with both motion and detail.
 She lives in Virginia but her heart is always ready for a new adventure.